-SVM (Boser et al. 1992) is a family of supervised machine learning algorithms that can train a two-class classification model using samples of two known classes (i.e., training data).
-An SVM classifier can be seen as a single node neural network with an implicitly defined high-dimensional feature space.
+SVM (Boser et al. 1992) is a family of supervised machine learning algorithms that can train a 2-class classification model using samples of two known classes (i.e. training data).
+A SVM classifier can be seen as a single node neural network with an implicitly defined high dimensional feature space.
 It is currently one of the best classification methods in machine learning.
-Compared to neural networks, SVM provide a flexible classification model, avoid the problems of local minima, and reduce the need for parameter tuning.
+Compared to neural networks SVM provide a flexible classification model, avoid the problems of local minima, and reduce the need for parameter tuning.
 Several efficient optimization methods have been developed for SVM training in recent years.
-For an overview, discussion, and practical details, the reader is referred to Cristianini & Shawe-Taylor (2000), Bennett & Campbell (2000), and Hsu et al. (2003).
+For an overview, discussion and practical details the reader is referred to Cristianini & Shawe-Taylor (2000); Bennett & Campbell (2000); Hsu et al. (2003).

-SVM have been applied extensively in many application areas, and in particular to various astronomical applications such as the classification of variable stars (Woźniak et al. 2004a), the selection of active galactic nuclei (AGNs) candidates (Zhang & Zhao 2004), the determination of photometric redshift (Wadadekar 2005), the classification of galaxies using synthetic galaxy spectra (Tsalmantza et al. 2007), and the morphological classification of galaxies using image data (Huertas-Company et al. 2008).
+SVM have been applied extensively in many application areas, and in particular to various astronomical applications such as the classification of variable stars (Woźniak et al. 2004b), the selection of Active Galactic Nuclei (AGN) candidates (Zhang & Zhao 2004), the determination of photometric redshift (Wadadekar 2005), the classification of galaxies using synthetic galaxy spectra (Tsalmantza et al. 2007) and the morphological classification of galaxies using image data (Huertas-Company et al. 2008).

-The classifier of an SVM defines a linear hyperplane that separates two classes in a training set.
-To select a unique hyperplane among the set of possible hyperplanes that separate the data, an SVM chooses the hyperplane which maximizes the margin between the two classes and is therefore often called the maximum margin separator.
+The classifier of a SVM defines a linear hyperplane that separates two classes in a training set.
+To select a unique hyperplane among the set of possible hyperplanes that separate the data, SVM chooses the hyperplane which maximizes the margin between the two classes, and is therefore often called the maximum margin separator.
 However, in many cases, it is not possible to find any hyperplane that can perfectly separate two classes.
 In other words, a training set of two classes cannot be separated without errors.
-In order to solve this problem, soft margin SVM, which allows errors in a training set (i.e., mislabeled samples), was proposed (Cortes & Vapnik 1995).
-The soft margin SVM uses a modified optimization criterion where a constant, C > 0, controls a tradeoff between maximizing the margin and minimizing the
+In order to solve this problem, soft margin SVM which allows errors in a training set (i.e. mislabeled samples) was proposed (Cortes & Vapnik 1995).
+The soft margin SVM uses a modified optimization criterion where a constant, C > 0, controls a tradeoff between maximizing the margin and minimizing the errors of a classification model.
+The parameter Cneeds to be selected appropriately in every application to balance the margin with the errors.
+Small C allows a large margin between two classes and thus tends to ignore mislabeled samples.
+On the other hand, large C allows a small margin and tries to separate even mislabeled samples.
+Another approach to address non-separability is to map the examples into a (typically high dimensional) feature space where the data might be better separated.
+Such mappings are captured implicitly by SVM as well as several other learning methods.
+To achieve this, SVM employ non-linear kernel functions that capture inner products in the implicit feature space.
+Intuitively the kernel can also be seen to be a similarity function acting in the expanded space.
+When this is done the hypothesis of SVM has the form: